zhang-haozhe/LeetcodeSolutions/README.md

-# 848. Shifting Letters

-You are given a string s of lowercase English letters and an integer array shifts of the same length.

-Call the shift() of a letter, the next letter in the alphabet, (wrapping around so that 'z' becomes 'a').

-For example, shift('a') = 'b', shift('t') = 'u', and shift('z') = 'a'.
-Now for each shifts[i] = x, we want to shift the first i + 1 letters of s, x times.

-Return the final string after all such shifts to s are applied.
+# 19. Remove Nth Node From End of List

+Given the head of a linked list, remove the nth node from the end of the list and return its head.

 Example 1:

-Input: s = "abc", shifts = [3,5,9]
+Input: head = [1,2,3,4,5], n = 2
-Output: "rpl"
+Output: [1,2,3,5]
-Explanation: We start with "abc".
-After shifting the first 1 letters of s by 3, we have "dbc".
-After shifting the first 2 letters of s by 5, we have "igc".
-After shifting the first 3 letters of s by 9, we have "rpl", the answer.
 Example 2:

+Input: head = [1], n = 1
+Output: []
+Example 3:

-Input: s = "aaa", shifts = [1,2,3]
+Input: head = [1,2], n = 1
-Output: "gfd"
+Output: [1]

 Constraints:

+The number of nodes in the list is sz.
-1 <= s.length <= 105
+1 <= sz <= 30
-s consists of lowercase English letters. shifts.length == s.length
-0 <= shifts[i] <= 109
+0 <= Node.val <= 100
+1 <= n <= sz

+Follow up: Could you do this in one pass?

 # Result:

-Runtime: 792 ms, faster than 65.79% of Python3 online submissions for Shifting Letters.
+Runtime: 40 ms, faster than 22.20% of Python3 online submissions for Remove Nth Node From End of List.
-Memory Usage: 27.4 MB, less than 55.56% of Python3 online submissions for Shifting Letters.
+Memory Usage: 14.4 MB, less than 15.57% of Python3 online submissions for Remove Nth Node From End of List.

 # Solution:

-The code is self-explanatory.
+Abiding the concept of two pointers, we denote a fast and a slow pointer, where the slow pointer is n steps behind the fast one.
+It is declared only when the fast one has made n moves towards the end.
+When fast reaches the end, the slow pointer is exactly pointing to the node being removed.
+Therefore, we just need to point the previous node's next to the slow's next.

+Becasue there can be a case that the head node is removed, we need to set up a dummy head.
+Then, when returning the head, return its next which is the original head.

 # Complexity analysis

 Time complexity: O(n)
-Space complexity: O(n)
+Space complexity: O(1)

-One single-pass loop and one array to hold the string chars.
+Single pass.
+The first loop and the second loop only stop when fast reaches the end of the linked list.
+Only pointers are created, so the space complexity is O(1).